Alex Bregman Player Props: Astros vs. Yankees

-On Thursday, Alex Bregman (.405 on-base percentage in past 10 games, 56 points above season-long percentage) and the Houston Astros play the New York Yankees, whose starting pitcher will be Clarke Schmidt.
-First pitch is at 7:15 PM ET.
+Alex Bregman -- 0-for-4 in his last game -- will be in action for the Houston Astros versus the New York Yankees, with Luis Severino on the mound, on August 4 at 7:05 PM ET.

-He reached base in all four of his plate appearances (2-for-2) in his last game against the Guardians.
+He had a hitless showing in his last game (0-for-4) against the Yankees.

 Alex Bregman Game Info & Props vs. the Yankees